Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 One of the hardest parts of planning a trip to a huge city like Taipei is choosing a hotel.
 This is certainly the case when trying to decide where to stay in Taipei!

 I’ve lived in Taipei for over 10 years, and I’ve stayed in or visited many of the below Taipei hotels for the purpose of reviewing them or recommending them in I’ve written articles over the years, including for CNN and several travel magazines in Taiwan.
+I’m constantly updating this article to make sure the hotels I recommend are still open and well reviewed.

 The 7 Best Places to Stay in Taipei